CozzyBro2/CallScheduler/README.md

 Comparatively, my module's approach to this is a little bit less hidden.
 By default, it will just call the function you feed it, because it uses generic call syntax. this means you can feed it a function wrapped by `coroutine.wrap` and consequently control if you want to yield or not.
 (Applies to anything that can be called using `()` call syntax)

-* Lack of customizability: As mentioned earlier, you can't customize `wait()` and `delay()` at all, this module provides customizability in the form of mutable state (see bulletpoint 1), and the ability to change the 'jitter' (`delay()` also implements a jitter, but you can't change it.)
+* Lack of customizability: As mentioned earlier, you can't customize `wait()` and `delay()` at all, this module provides customizability in the form of mutable state (see bullet point 1), and the ability to change the 'jitter' (`delay()` also implements a jitter, but you can't change it.)
 There's also some scalability given from the open-endedness of this module.
 You can add what you want if need be, throttling, etc.

 # What performance / usability boost can I expect?

 `CallScheduler` is not oriented around a boost in performance.
-But 'calls' themselves in LuaU are very fast, fast enough to outperform resuming yielded threads. (as of writing this. this also applies to `coroutine.wrap`)
+But 'calls' themselves in LuaU are very fast, fast enough to outperform resuming yielded threads. (true as of writing this.
+Also applies to resuming threads wrapped with `coroutine.wrap`)

 If anything, you may introduce a little bit of CPU complexity due to having two forms of scheduler running in the background (`wait()` and `CallScheduler`).
-But so long as `wait()` is not used by you, the difference should be negligible enough to not have to worry over.
+But so long as `wait()` and `delay()` are not used by you, the difference will be negligible enough to not have to worry over.

 The main benefit that comes from using this module is usability.
 With `wait()`, you will have to create new coroutined functions somewhere to account for the yielding, `delay()` will also usually require the construction of a literal instead, due to not being able to pass arguments.

-Yes, you read right.
-You can pass arguments into the `Scheduler.Add()` function, to put this into perspective, instead of having to do this:
+Compared to my module, where you can pass arguments into the `Scheduler.Add()` function.
+To put the impact of this a little into perspective, instead of having to do this:

 ```lua
 delay(2, function()